Wafflelover404/GeoMathix/README.md

 # GeoMathix
-GeoMathix is an open-source 3d engine meant for mathimatical calculations.
+## GeoMathix is an open-source 3d engine meant for mathimatical calculations.
+Current stack: C++, OpenGL.